saeedranjbar12/mtlcfci/README.md

 S. R. Alvar and I. V. Bajić, "Multi-task learning with compressible features for Collaborative Intelligence". arXiv preprint arXiv:1902.05179.
 ```
 To run the code you need Pytorch = 0.4 and the Python=3.5.2.
-The corresponding weights are in the [here](https://drive.google.com/drive/folders/1QX26GjOz-j1kjf_tkhth9vdARXhIOSQ0?usp=sharing).
+The model weights are in [here](https://drive.google.com/drive/folders/1QX26GjOz-j1kjf_tkhth9vdARXhIOSQ0?usp=sharing).
 The names of the weight files is the encoder type (256 or  512)_ (1=baseline or 2=proposed)

 There are 4 sets of experiments:
 1. Encoder (512x8x16)  baseline